 - Click Terminate then Launch for the block, not necessarily the entire pipeline.
 Terminating and launching a single block should be very fast since the environment of your block is already ready.

 Hint: If you have a core algorithm that can run without YonoArc, it may be useful to split your work into: (a) File(s) that are YonoArc-independent and contain your core algorithm.
 These files can be developed and run in Jupyter Notebook without the need for YonoArc at all. (b) The main file of your YonoArc block.
 This file interfaces between YonoArc and your core algorithm which you have already developed.
 Since our APIs are simple, this file is less likely to have bugs, so this will reduce your development and debugging trials in YonoArc.

 Let us first see the block attributes that will be used to create blocks regardless of their types or the way you create them.

 The following are the comprehensive list of attributes for a block.
 Some attributes are only valid when creating a block using a specific type of block.
 This will be indicated between square brackets.

-- Name is the name of the block on the YonoArc canvas and YonoStore.
+- Name is the name of the block in YonoArc and YonoStore.